Information for parents/guardians

 As St. Patrick’s National School is a ‘Green School’, children are encouraged to use a lunch box and a re-usable drinks container.
 We look forward to your co-operation in this matter.

 The School Meals Scheme resumes in September.
-Pupils will receive 2 food items (a piece of fruit & a healthy a snack bar) daily.
-During this school year the Hot Meals Scheme will be introduced to our school.
+Pupils will receive their Hot Lunches and 2 other food items (a piece of fruit and a healthy snack bar) daily from Fresh Today.

 9. Mobile Phones